Almonty Industries: Panasqueira Mine

 Panasqueira has been operational for nearly 130 years and is considered one of the most significant tungsten producers globally.
 From 1934 to 2016, 40 million tons of ore were processed, yielding 128,110 tons of WO₃ concentrate, 6,576 tons of tin, and 32,410 tons of copper concentrate.
 Its wolframite concentrate is highly regarded for its purity, often commanding a premium.
 Additional products include aggregates and collectible minerals, with two minerals—panasqueiraite and thadeuite—unique to the site.

 The deposit consists of a sheeted vein system across three municipalities: Covilhã, Pampilhosa da Serra, and Fundão.
 Despite deep drilling during Sojitz Corporation's management (2007–2015), no new source intrusions were identified.
 New exploration is ongoing southeast of the current operation.

 The mine covers a mineralized zone approximately 2,500 m long, 400–2,200 m wide, and over 500 m deep.
 Active mining occurs on levels 1, 2, and 3.
-The mine processes 700,000–800,000 tons of ore per year, producing 100–120 tons of tungsten concentrate per month, with tin gaining importance as operations reach tin-rich zones.
+The mine processes 700,000–800,000 tons of ore per year, producing around 50 tons of tungsten concentrate per month, with tin gaining importance as operations reach tin-rich zones.